jxxcarlson/MiniLatexTechOverview/specification.md

 There are some macros and environments which are unique to MiniLatex.
-When a MiniLatex document is exported, it is exported along with a file of macro definitions so that the document can be rendered using
+When a MiniLatex document is exported, it is exported along with a file of text-mode macro definitions so that the document can be rendered using
 `pdflatex`.

-## What is mot supported
+## What is not supported

 1. The elements `--` and `---` are not supported.
 Use `\ndash` and `\mdash` instead.